 People who develop chronic kidney disease may have some or all of the following tests and measurements.
 If you have kidney disease ask your doctor which tests you will have and how often they will be done.
 Speak to your doctor about your results.
 If your numbers are not in the normal range, ask how to improve them.

 Serum Creatinine: Creatinine is a waste product in your blood that comes from muscle activity.
 It is normally removed from your blood by your kidneys, but when kidney function slows down, the creatinine level rises.
 Your doctor should use the results of your serum creatinine test to calculate your GFR.

 Glomerular Filtration Rate (GFR): Your GFR tells how much kidney function you have.
 It may be estimated from your blood level of creatinine.
-If your GFR falls below 30 you will need to see a kidney disease specialist (called a nephrologist), Your kidney doctor will speak to you about treatments for kidney failure like dialysis or kidney transplant.
-A GFR below 15 indicates that you need to start one of these treatments.
+If your GFR falls below 30 you will need to see a kidney disease specialist (called a nephrologist).
+A GFR below 15 indicates that you need to start a treatment for kidney failure.
+Your kidney disease specialist will speak to you about treatments for kidney failure, such as dialysis or kidney transplant.

 Blood Urea Nitrogen (BUN): Urea nitrogen is a normal waste product in your blood that comes from the breakdown of protein from the foods you eat and from your body metabolism.
 It is normally removed from your blood by your kidneys, but when kidney function slows down, the BUN level rises.
 BUN can also rise if you eat more protein, and it can fall if you eat less protein.

 Urine Protein: When your kidneys are damaged, protein leaks into your urine.
 A simple test can be done to detect protein in your urine.
 Persistent protein in the urine is an early sign of chronic kidney disease.